OjasviChauhan/301DaysOfCode/README.md

 ## Day 107 : 7th August 2020
 - Studied Dynamic Programming and solved a problem from GeeksForGeeks.
-- Particiated in Codechef August Long Challenge 20 and solved first 3 problems for today.
+- Participated in Codechef August Long Challenge 20 and solved first 3 problems for today.